 About vintage building

-We are a team of artist / craftspeople who love old buildings.
-Our focus is on historic buildings and traditional craftsmanship, as well as complex new work.
-We take great care in choosing appropriate building materials to enhance the buildings on which we work.
+We are a team of artist / craftspeople who are passionate about old buildings and traditional craftsmanship.
+We take great care in choosing appropriate building materials and methods; that is the key in my mind for long lasting work.

 We do one or two major projects at a time, depending on their size.
-Once we start your job, you can count on a consistent and steady progress toward completion.
 Restoration, building renovation, historic preservation and period carpentry are all creative, brainstorming tasks.
-We particularly enjoy and welcome the chance to work with others in our field, such as architects, decorators, and historians.
-We welcome input, and enjoy the team spirit that is often present when “carpentry research” is underway.
+We particularly enjoy the chance to work with others in our field, such as architects and historians.
+We enjoy the team spirit that is often present when “carpentry research” is underway, also known as problem solving!
 We handle large and complex renovation/restoration projects, from the structural work to the finish details.
-For our new work, we apply the successful details that we have learned from our older projects to build structures that will last for generations.
+For our new work, we apply the successful details that we have learned from our older projects.
+We have learned what works and what doesn’t in our restoration work on 18th and 19th century buildings.

 Our building methods are distinct.
 Other than specialty subcontractors, most of the work will be done by Vintage employees, and not by outside sub-contractors.
 We pride ourselves on employing skilled people who care about the work; we employ artisans.